-For Small and Medium GO proposals a full set of AORs must be submitted with the proposal.
-For Exploration Science or Large GO proposals a representative set of AORs that fully describes the observing program must be submitted with the proposal, though the entire set may also be submitted.
+Proposals requesting < 100 hours must be submitted with a full set of AORs.
+Proposals requesting ≥ 100 hours must include a representative set of AORs that fully describe the observing program, though the entire set may also be submitted.

 The maximum duration for warm IRAC AORs is 24 hours, BUT since instrument and observatory calibrations generally occur every 12 hours, only when the science requires longer uninterrupted on-source time should AOR durations exceed 6-8 hours.
 AOR durations longer than this must be justified in the proposal.